-In her upcoming memoir, Full Circle: From Hollywood to Real Life and Back Again, Fuller House actress Andrea Barber ’99 details her life in and out of the spotlight.
+In her new memoir, Full Circle: From Hollywood to Real Life and Back Again, Fuller House actress Andrea Barber ’99 details her life in and out of the spotlight.

 “This memoir is my soul laid bare.
 It’s very honest and raw, and I share things that I’ve never publicly shared,” said Barber in a recent interview with People magazine.